Core Lessons

 Break down that “I teach you learn” model.
 We are all here to learn and improve.
 Learning horizontally.

-This series is not about micro-managing your science but about providing guidance & structure so that everyone in the lab is not silently struggling to reinvent the wheel and coming up with weird homegrown data approaches.
+This series is not about micro-managing your work but about providing guidance & structure so that everyone on your team is not silently struggling to reinvent the wheel and coming up with weird homegrown data approaches.

 What skills you should have and what you should be thinking of, along with some of the tools you can use.
 Will be building out the Resources page on the website for this purpose.
 And search the blogs.